TurtleEngr/davinci-installer/src/README.md

 ### make package

 Build the package.
+The package will be put in the pkg/ dir.
+If you rebuild the package, increment the ProdBuild number.

 ### make release

-Push the package to your distribution server.
+This pushes the package to your distribution server (with rsync via ssh).
 This is your personal installer.
 This should not be made "public".

 ### make dist-clean